rolling-scopes-school/tasks/react/modules/module03/README.md

 6. Tests for the Card component:
    - Ensure that the card component renders the relevant card data;
    - Validate that clicking on a card opens a detailed card component;
-     - Check that clicking triggers an additional API call to fetch detailed information;
+   - Check that clicking triggers an additional API call to fetch detailed information.
-     - Check that a loading indicator is displayed while fetching data.
 7. Tests for the Detailed Card component:
+   - Check that a loading indicator is displayed while fetching data;
    - Make sure the detailed card component correctly displays the detailed card data;
    - Ensure that clicking the close button hides the component.
 8. Tests for the Pagination component: